efixler/scrape/README.md

 ### Web Interface

-The root path of the server (`/`) is browsable and provides a simple url to test URLs and results.
+The root path of the server (`/`) is browsable and provides a simple way to test URLs and results.

 ![Alt text](internal/server/assets/test-console-with-token.png)